MzeroMiko/mamba-mini/README.md

     Cs: B, G, N, L
     Ds: G * D
     delta_bias: G * D
+    # chunksize can be any as you like.
+But as the chunksize raises, hs may get None, as exp(sum(delta) A) is really small
     """
     def selective_scan_chunk(us, dts, As, Bs, Cs, Ds, hprefix):
         """